Doctoral Student Programme

 Put all these ingredients together to make this imagination a reality.

 Take part in CERN’s Doctoral Student Programme!

 This is a chance to work on your thesis while spending up to 36 months at the forefront of science.
 Whether you’ve already chosen a subject or are still making your decision, if your specialism is Applied Physics, Engineering or Computing, this is an invitation to further your knowledge in a truly unique organization.
 In fact, it’s an invitation to get involved in world-famous experiments of unprecedented scale and scope.
 An invitation to join an environment like nowhere else on Earth.

 You will have the opportunity to work in a diversity of fields at the cutting edge of technology: applied physics, IT, mathematics, electricity, electronics, mechanical or civil engineering, instrumentation for accelerators and particle physics experiments, materials science, radiation protection, safety and environmental protection, science communication, surveying, ultra-high vacuum are but a few of the examples of the many domains in which successful applicants will learn and contribute their knowledge.

 Students specialising in theoretical or experimental particle physics are not eligible to apply for this programme.

 In order to qualify for a place on the programme you will need to meet the following requirements:

-- You are a national of a CERN Member or Associate Member State (home.cern/about/member-states) and studying in a Member State or Associate Member State.
+- You are a national of a CERN Member or Associate Member State (home.cern/about/member-states).

 - Your work envisaged at CERN is all or part of the thesis work required to obtain your PhD.
 The award of the degree remains the responsibility of your university.
 Academic arrangements will be discussed between your university thesis supervisor and your CERN supervisor.